Animal Information and Licensing

 Bird watching and bird feeding are enjoyed by millions of people each year and provide many benefits to both people and our feathered friends.
-Bird watching is education and allows us to experience nature in our own backyard.
-Bird feeding supplements their natural food source, and provides energy for migration.
-Birds provide insect control, weed control and flower pollination.
+Bird watching is educational and allows us to experience nature in our own backyard.
+Feeding birds helps to supplement their natural food source, and provides energy for migration.
+Birds provide many benefits such as insect control and flower pollination.

 DO’S AND DON’TS OF FEEDING BIRDS

-The following tips will keep your backyard inviting and attractive to birds and assist in keeping out other wildlife such as deer and raccoons.
+The following tips will keep your backyard inviting and attractive to birds and assist in keeping other wildlife such as deer and raccoons away.

 - Provide a bird bath that is kept clean and has fresh water.